VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Experiments

 \subsection{Main Results}

-We presented a detailed comparison of our method against baselines across two distinct experimental settings: Oracle Reward and Verifier-Free (Intrinsic) Reward.
-Table~\ref{tab:main_results_part1} and Table~\ref{tab:main_results_part2} summarized the performance.
-In the Oracle setting, VI-CuRL consistently matched or outperformed standard baselines across all model scales, particularly on harder benchmarks, demonstrating that curriculum learning accelerated convergence even when perfect rewards were available.
-The benefits were even more critical in the Verifier-Free setting, where standard methods succumbed to high variance and often suffered from model collapse.
-In contrast, VI-CuRL effectively stabilized training, recovering performance comparable to the Oracle topline.
-This confirmed that managing gradient variance via a high-confidence curriculum was essential for learning from noisy, intrinsic signals.
-Additional results for Pass@8 and analysis verifications of the curriculum effectively sorts problems by difficulty were detailed in Appendix~\ref{app:additional_results}.
+\textbf{Mathematical Reasoning Performance.} Table~\ref{tab:main_results_part1} and Table~\ref{tab:main_results_part2} summarize the mathematical reasoning performance of our method compared to standard baselines.
+We evaluated the models across two distinct settings: Oracle Reward (with verifier) and Verifier-Free (intrinsic reward).
+In the Oracle setting, VI-CuRL consistently matches or outperforms standard curriculum RL methods (such as VCRL, AdaRFT, and SENT) across all model scales, from 1.5B to 7B parameters.
+Notably, on harder benchmarks like AIME and OlympiadBench, VI-CuRL achieves significant gains over the baseline (e.g., reaching 55.5\% vs 53.8\% on AIME2024 under Verifier-Free Majority Vote for Qwen2.5-7B), demonstrating that confidence-based curriculum selection can stabilize updates and improve the optimization trajectory even when external rewards are available.
+The benefits of VI-CuRL become critically pronounced in the Verifier-Free settings (Majority Vote and Entropy).
+While standard verifier-free methods frequently succumb to high variance and suffer from severe model collapse (often degrading to near $0.0\%$ accuracy on harder datasets), VI-CuRL effectively stabilizes the policy updates and prevents this degradation.
+By dynamically filtering out high-variance samples in the early stages, VI-CuRL recovers performance comparable to the Oracle topline across all model scales.
+This phenomenon highlights that managing gradient variance via our annealed confidence curriculum is absolutely essential for stable learning from noisy, intrinsic signals.
+Additional results for Pass@8 are detailed in Appendix~\ref{app:additional_results}.